kessler/node-regedit/README.md

 ***list with callback api will be deperecated and eventually removed in future versions, take a look at the streaming interface below***

 ### regedit.list([String|Array]) - streaming interface
 Same as **regedit.list([String|Array], [Function])** exposes a streaming interface instead of a callback.
 This is useful for situations where you have a lot of data coming in and out of the list process.
-Eventually this will completely replace the list() with callback api
+Using the streaming interface is also important when trying to fetch a large amount of keys from the registry, as it overcomes the limitation of passing data as a command line argument.

 **This operation will mutate the keys array**